annelledejager/blog/_life/2_eatingturo.markdown

 	—<a href="http://zsuzsaisinthekitchen.blogspot.hu/2009/01/hungarian-curd-cheese-tur.html">zsuzsaisinthekitchen</a>
 </blockquote>

 Túró soon became part of my daily life.
 From breakfast to dinner, from salty to sweet.
 It adds body to every meal.
-I usually mix half yogurt, half Túró and add sugar or honey for breakfast.
+I usually mix half yogurt, half Túró, cinnamon and sugar or honey for breakfast.
 I also add dollops of Túró to my soup.
 I've made delicious chunky tzatziki with Túró.
 The possibilities are endless.

 My favourite Túró recipe is <b>Cottage cheese pasta with caramelized bacon</b> from Budapest Bites by Zsofia Mautner.